To paraphrase Dr. Phil, the one who needs to change in

 fear a fight with your spouse.
 Fighting is not the problem.
 As long as you

-fight fairly, issues can be resolves.
+fight fairly, issues can be resolved.
 Feelings do not go away if you do not

 deal with them, so stop being afraid to resolve your issues with your spouse.